Orbitale/DoctrineTools/README.md

 And next, you can set a `callable` element as the value of your object so you can interact manually with the injected object as 1st argument, and the `AbstractFixture` object as 2nd argument.

-The `ObjectManager` is also injected as 3rd argument in case you need to do some specific requests or query through another table.
+The `EntityManagerInterface` is also injected as 3rd argument in case you need to do some specific requests or query through another table.

 Example here: